In this post, we will look at all cabin grades available onboard the Norwegian Epic.

 Do The Cabins on The Norwegian Epic have Kettles?

 The cabins on the Norwegian Epic do not have kettles.
-Tea and Coffee is available in the buffet free of charge and is available in many other bars and lounges at a cost.
+Tea and Coffee are available in the buffet free of charge and are available in many other bars and lounges at a cost.

 Norwegian Epic Balcony Cabins